gravitational/gravity/docs/6.x/cluster.md

 $ sudo gravity gc --phase=<PHASE>
 ```

-!!! top "Completing manual operation":
+!!! tip "Tip: Completing manual operation":
     At the end of the manual or aborted operation, explicitly resume the operation to complete it.

 ## Remote Assistance

+!!! warning "Enterprise Only Version Warning":
+    Gravity Hub and the ability to connect to it for Remote Assistance is only
+    available in Gravity Enterprise.

-Every Gravity cluster can be connected to Gravity Hub, assuming the cluster is
+A Gravity Cluster can be connected to Gravity Hub, assuming the Cluster is
 connected to the Internet.
 This creates a secure outbound management tunnel
-from the cluster to Gravity Hub and the Hub operator can use that tunnel to
+from the Cluster to Gravity Hub and the Hub operator can use that tunnel to
 perform remote troubleshooting by using the `tsh` tool.
 You can read more about
-remote assistance in the [remote management](/manage/) section.
+remote assistance in the [remote management](/hub/#remote-cluster-management) section.

-However, some Gravity cluster owners may want to disable the SSH tunnel and keep their
+However, some Gravity Cluster owners may want to disable the SSH tunnel and keep their
-clusters disconnected from the vendor, only enabling this capability when they
+Clusters disconnected from Gravity Hub and only enable this capability when they
 need help.

 Remote Assistance can be turned on or off in the web UI or by using the